 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, the maximum loan-to-value of the original advances was 25% hence the credit exposure is low.
+However, the maximum loan-to-value of the original advances was 75% hence the credit exposure is low.

-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgage loans.
-If this income does not provide sufficient funds, the Note holders have no claim on the assets of BOS.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk" below).
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.